Tej-Sharma/about/README.md

 # About portfolio

 This portfolio website was made using React & TailwindCSS with a bit of Chakra UI.
+It was bootstrapped with create-react-app.

-## Running the app
+## Run the app

 In order to run the app, run the following commands:
 ```